hemant2132/codeforces-submissions-logger/README.md

 ### Additional Comments

 - I have used [replit](https://replit.com/) to keep the project [always on](https://blog.replit.com/alwayson).
 You may use a similar hosting service.
-- You can authorize the Codeforces API to fetch unofficial submissions from Codeforces.
+- You can authorize the Codeforces API to fetch unofficial submissions.
 Follow the instructions given [here](https://codeforces.com/apiHelp) and make changes to the existing code accordingly.

+## Usage

+Since a Google Sheet has been used, you have all the options you can find in any other Google Sheet.
+You can filter the submissions by contest ID, problem index, tags, rating, participation type etc., sort the columns, visualise the data using charts, customise your sheet, make edits wherever you want, take notes and much more.

 ## License